 Figure 1.
 Distributed representations recognize features, in this case a grandma and a cat, by integrating partial feature representations from many different neurons.
 On the other hand, local representations only employ a single neuron, a so-called grandma neuron, to recognize whole feature representations.
 In genomics, this corresponds to learning whole sequence motifs (local representations) or partial sequence motifs (distributed representations), which are difficult to interpret.

 We are also interested in developing interrogation methods to access representations learned by deep (black box) models.
-Recently, we developed an interrogation method that uncovers global feature importance with synthetic sequences.
+We developed an interrogation method that uncovers global feature importance with synthetic sequences.
 This framework was instrumental to show that ResidualBind – our state-of-the-art deep learning model that is trained to predict sequence specificities of RNA-binding proteins – learns features not considered by previous methods .
-We are expanding this methodology to uncover higher-order interactions of cis-regulatory elements, i.e. regulatory codes, from high-throughput sequencing datasets and validating our predictions experimentally with collaborators.
+We are expanding this methodology to uncover higher-order interactions of cis-regulatory elements, i.e. regulatory codes, from high-throughput sequencing datasets .
 We have recently extended this method to computer vision, with the broader aim of understanding cancer prognosis from histology data.

 Figure 2.
 On the left, an image of a pig is correctly classified by a state-of-the-art neural network.
 After a small perturbation is added to every pixel of the image, the new image (on the right) is visually very similar to the original image, but now the neural network predicts it is an airliner.